IBM/integrity-enforcer/docs/README_OPERATOR_HUB.md

   /tmp/test-cm.yaml
 ```

-Then, the above script would add signature, message annotations to the file `/tmp/test-cm.yaml` as shown below.
+The above script would add signature, message annotations to the file `/tmp/test-cm.yaml` as shown below.

 ```yaml